 Regardless, I have some pretty strict rules when it comes to various platforms.
 In no particular order, they are:

 - To maintain privacy

-Developing these rules took some trial and error, so I understand that many people on social media platforms are simply trying to find their footing.
+Developing these rules took some trial and error, so I understand that many people on social media platforms are merely trying to find their footing.

 I should also note that my rules are flexible and may change if and when I gain a following.
 But they may not.
-The truth is, I don’t really need the public figures I follow to share insights into their personal lives even if I understand the reason they do.
+The truth is, I don’t need the public figures I follow to share insights into their personal lives, even if I understand the reason that they do.

 photo: George Pagan III